starcity-properties/toolbelt-lacinia/README.md

                                                                             "com.walmartlabs.lacinia.resolve$with_error$reify__1391@492b2b77"]}
 ```

-We can customize how to handler unauthorized requests in a few different ways:
+We can customize how to handle unauthorized requests in a few different ways, with respecting the following order:
 - Adding the `:unauthorized-handler` key in the configuration map of `defresolver`
 - Providing an `:unauthorized-handler` in the opts map when running `execute`
 - Binding `*unauthorized-handler*`
-If combining several methods, the order above is in which handlers will be considered.

 ### Exceptions